ajb00769/allen_academy/docs/README.md

 Also, with Docker, scaling up and down is easier because you can simply create a new container with the base image when needed.
 This approach allows for rapid scaling of applications, as containers can be spun up or down quickly to match the current traffic.

 ## Planning, Design, and Architecture

 With the improvement of internet connectivity and reliability in recent years compared to how it was in the early 90s and 2000s where you'd be lucky enough to have a 1 mbps connection, architectural concepts such as Service Oriented Architecture (SOA) have become more feasible than ever before.
-An advantage of SOA for this project is that we can dynamically scale each individual service depending on the traffic.
+An advantage of SOA and APIs for this project is that we can dynamically scale each individual service depending on the traffic.

-### Major School Management Activities
-1. Staffing
-	1. Applying for jobs on a school's website
-		1. Applicants can upload their  resume on google drive and just submit the link
-2. School Operating Expenses
-	I am aware there are other operating expenses for schools such as utility expenses, maintenance, and supplies but for the purposes of this project I want to solely focus on Salaries.
-Other features can be implemented in the future.
-	1. Salaries
-3. Student Enrollment
-	1. Tuition Fee Calculation and Payment
-	2. Class Creation and Scheduling
-4. Student Testing and Grading
-	1. Entrance Exam Scheduling and Result Posting (Still opt for pen and paper exams)
-	2. Student Tests and Quizzes (Online Implementation can involve the quiz starting and ending at a fixed time, no retakes, time limits on questions to prevent cheating for objective tests, browser listens if student switches to another tab or window)
-	3. Student Projects
-5. Student Discipline
-6. Parent Involvement
-7. Forecasting and Predictive Analysis

 ### Application Features

 ##### Enrollment
 ---
-If a first time enrollee was deemed to have passed the school registrar will proceed to fill in the details of the student in a web form.
-The account

-- Subject and Block Creation
-- Department Creation
-- Tuition Calculation and Payment Tracking
-- School Inventory Management
-- Staff Salary Calculator and Attendance Tracker
-- Class Scheduling
-- Student Grading and Attendance
-- Parent Portal
-- Upload Subject Syllabus, Pointers with Deadline for Submission
-- Online Class Records
-- Online Classes Schedules, Assignment Posting, Quizzes
-- Notification System (i.e. no class today because of emergency)

-### Feature Implementation Strategies

-TODO

-Classroom attendance, a unique QR code is generated for each student for each class that they will scan as proof of their attendance.
-The choice of implementing a unique QR code for each student is to prevent students from taking pictures of the QR code and sending it to their absent classmates to take attendance.
-A timestamp is also recorded when students clock in.
+Student can enroll to courses and subjects and Employees can select classes they want teach in via the app and are able to view their schedules.
+The app handles possible schedule conflicts, preventing students from enrolling to a class that has overlapping schedules.

+##### Registration
+---
+Registration system operates via an Employee or the Registrar's office generating a unique registration key for students/employees/parents.
+Validation exists for registration key account types (i.e. A student cannot enroll as an Employee or Parent because their registration key is tied to a particular account type)

-Login Service
+##### Login

-Manages login, authentication, and user management
+---
+A separate login service handles user authentication and fetching user details.

+##### School Administration
+---
+A service that's dedicated to department, class, and schedule management to exists since it is expected that traffic for POST/write requests to this service will usually be high especially during the enrollment period and during off-enrollment period, traffic will still be high but mostly GET/read requests.

 ### Software Architecture

 #### Services

+- Login
-Login and Registration
+- Registration
-Enrollment and Class Scheduling
+- Enrollment and Class Scheduling
-Student Management - i've chosen to separate enrollment and student management services because enrollment is a seasonal event while student management happens all the time, parent portal is also included here, this will be the service that gets the most amount of traffic
-School Administration - paying of salaries, managing employees of the school
+- School Administration - paying of salaries, managing employees of the school

 ### Data Architecture